dud4rech/dud4rech/README.md

-<h2>Hi there, I'm Eduarda! 😊 <br/><a href="https://github.com/dud4rech">Developer student </a> and <a href="https://www.linkedin.com/in/eduarda-s-rech-6916aa231/">Information Security Intern</a></h2>
+<h2>Hi there, I'm Eduarda! 😊 <br/><a href="https://github.com/dud4rech">Dev student</a>

-As a dev student and new in the field, I am constantly expanding my knowledge and skills while contributing to the world of technology.
+<h3>As a dev student and new in the field, I am constantly expanding my knowledge and skills while contributing to the world of technology.</h3>

 <h3>📍 Software Development Projects:</h3>